joshbruce/fourth-earth-raw/public/solo-adventures/content.md

 Implementation:

-1. Use the same die as criticality (see Fourth Earth SA “Criticality addition” section).
+1. Use the same die as criticality (see “Criticality addition” section).
 2. If a 10 is rolled on the criticality die, the result of the action results in complications or partials.
 3. A complication is a mildly negative effect on an otherwise successful action.
 4. A partial is a mildly positive effect on an otherwise failed action.